mscottsewell/Power-BI-D365-Sales/README.md

 4. Opportunity accounts (customers) are assigned a Sales Territory for roll-up reporting
 5. Territories have a parent territory for grouping / roll-up
 6. The DatesTimes are adjusted from GMT based on a single parameter (number of Hours) e.g. US Central TimeZone is "-5"  (Does not adjust for DST.) - The report does not auto-adjust to the viewers' timezone or daylight savings shifts the way Dynamics does -
-7. The “…Opportunities with Product Lines” report additionally assumes: An Opportunity’s estimated and actual values are only calculated as the sum of line-items
+7. The “Contoso Sales - Synapse - Opportunities with Product Lines” report additionally assumes: An Opportunity’s estimated and actual values are only calculated as the sum of line-items

 # Report Variations: